c.1965 Sonny TOKYO

 Made in Italy

-As with many other basement radios, this Sonny TOKYO has a pretty basic circuit, employing six unmarked transistors — an extra touch here that's also found on many other basement radios is the superfluous telescopic antenna.
+As with many other basement radios, this Sonny TOKYO has a pretty standard circuit, employing six unmarked transistors — an extra touch here that's also found on many other basement radios is the superfluous telescopic antenna.
+And you shouldn't read "TR.
+10" as a model number: Many basement radios had some variation of "TR 10" written on their faces, intended to suggest that they were ten-transistor radios, which they weren't.
+As with most of these "basement" radios, this set was powered by a pair of really big 3-volt batteries -- see the photo below.

 |